code-with-amitk/Code-examples/System-Design/scalable/BookMyShow_TicketMaster/README.md

 ## BookMyShow.com / TicketMaster.com / Online Ticket Booking system

 ### 1. Requirements
+> When user logs into portal..
+Portal should..
 - *1.* Show Movies in City.
   - *a.* Option to select Country > State > City > Show Movies in City
   - *b.* Ask permission from user to detect location